Young Sheldon: Seasons 1–3 (set in 1989–1991)

-Seasons 4–5 (1991–1993)
+Seasons 4–5 (set in 1991–1993)

-As Sheldon graduates high school at age eleven as valedictorian, he transitions to full-time college attendance at East Texas Tech in fall 1991.
+As Sheldon graduates high school at age eleven as Medford High's valedictorian, he transitions to full-time college attendance at East Texas Tech in fall 1991.
 The series explores more complex family dynamics and character development during this period.
-Dr. Sturgis experiences a mental health crisis that strains his relationship with Meemaw and temporarily disrupts Sheldon's academic progress.
-George Sr. faces increasing pressure as head football coach while dealing with marital tensions with Mary, who becomes attracted to a younger pastor at their church.
-These developments create emotional turmoil within the Cooper household.
+Dr. Sturgis experiences a mental health crisis that strains his relationship with Connie and temporarily disrupts Sheldon's academic progress.
+George Sr. faces increasing pressure as head football coach in Medford High School while dealing with marital tensions with Mary, who becomes attracted to a youth pastor at their church named Pastor Rob.
+These developments create much emotional turmoil within the Cooper household.

 Georgie begins showing signs of maturity as he enters his late teens, though he continues to struggle academically and eventually drops out of high school at age seventeen to work full-time.
 His decision creates family conflict but also demonstrates his natural sales abilities.
 Meanwhile, Missy navigates typical adolescent challenges while maintaining her role as Sheldon's emotional anchor.
 Sheldon's college experience introduces new challenges as he encounters peers and professors who don't always accommodate his unique personality and needs.
-During this period, Georgie meets Mandy McAllister, about 12 years older than he is, and their relationship becomes serious despite the significant age difference.
+During this period, Georgie meets Mandy McAllister, who's around 12 years older than he is, and their relationship becomes serious despite the significant age difference.
+The age difference was greater than either knew at the start; Mandy, twenty-nine years old, claimed to be twenty-five when they met, while Georgie, seventeen, claimed to be twenty-one.